Terms and Conditions

 - Handmade products should disclose full ingredient lists

-Marketplace Disclaimer: Deal Once does not verify TGA compliance, ingredient safety, or product authenticity.
+Marketplace Disclaimer: Deal Once does not verify therapeutic goods regulatory compliance, ingredient safety, or product authenticity.
 Buyers use beauty products at their own risk.

 9.7 Real Estate